Liorrr/Nobel-Ninja/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.

+## Future Goal:
+- In the future, depending on user support and feedback, we plan to implement Google Custom Search API for enhanced search functionality and better integration.
+This improvement would provide curated and more accurate results directly within the extension, making the user experience smoother and more seamless.
+- Let us know if there’s anything else to adjust or refine!

 ## License
 This project is licensed under the MIT License.